praxis-app/praxis-matrix-client/README.md

 # Praxis Matrix Client - Chat-Based CDM

-Praxis is a chat-based collaborative decision-making (CDM) app that seamlessly blends informal discussion with structured democratic processes.
+Praxis is a chat-based collaborative decision-making (CDM) app that seamlessly blends informal discussion with structured decision-making processes.
 Built on the Matrix protocol for federated, decentralized communication, this tool allows groups to transition smoothly from informal conversation to structured decision-making without breaking flow.

 Designed for organizations, teams, and communities that need robust group decision-making capabilities, it combines the familiarity of messaging apps with powerful decision-making features like inline proposals, multiple voting models, and forum-style organization when needed.
 The frontend is built with React and the Matrix JS SDK, while the backend leverages the [Synapse](https://github.com/element-hq/synapse) homeserver implementation (Python + Rust) and a custom application service for validation and extended functionality.